justin2004/weblog/idE/README.md

 ```

 Also, I recommend that you [install Docker](https://docs.docker.com/engine/install/debian/#install-using-the-repository).
-This is how I package [the SPARQL query pretty printer](https://github.com/justin2004/sparql_pretty) and it is useful for running things like instances of Apache Jena Fuseki, SPARQL ANything, etc.
+This is how I package [the SPARQL query pretty printer](https://github.com/justin2004/sparql_pretty) and it is useful for running things like instances of Apache Jena Fuseki, SPARQL Anything, etc.
 Without Docker, you have to think "do I have the runtime it requires? all the dependencies? the config files? what is this thing's path?"